eurostat/eurostatRTool/README.md

 ## Installation

-Please note that the package has been only tested in R version 4.3 thus if you are using later versions of R we cannot ensure its right functioning.

 ### For Windows users: install Rtools

 For installing R packages from source on Windows, users also need to